Public procurement means that an authority or other public enterprise makes large purchases in an organised manner.

 Open competitive tendering

-The procuring department must accept the tender that either offers the lowest price or is most economically beneficial in terms of price, delivery time, operating costs, quality, function, service, environmental impact, etc.
+The procuring department shall accept the tender with either the lowest price or the one that is most economically beneficial with regards to price, delivery time, operating costs, quality, function, service, environmental impact, etc.

 The company whose tender has been selected is offered a contract or a framework agreement with conditions for concluding subsequent contracts.